UedaTakeyuki/mh-z19/README.md

 {'co2': 668}
 ```

-## How to use sensor value to send to server, save to strage, and so on.
+As above, ***sudo*** might be necessary because mh-z19 sensor value is read through serial connection and it request root permission in general.

+## Handle sensor value by [PondSlider](https://pypi.org/project/pondslider/) multipurpose sensor handler.

-This modlue correspond the [pondslider](https://pypi.org/project/pondslider/) which is multiple & varsataile sensor handler to save, send and to do other necessary ***something*** with the sensor value.
+The installed ***mh-z19*** module is correspond the [pondslider](https://pypi.org/project/pondslider/) which is multiple & varsataile sensor handler to save, send and to do other necessary ***something*** with the sensor value.

-In case you choiced ***Full Install*** mentioned above, in other words, you've done ***setup.sh***,
-the pondslider and there example handler's are already installed & setup.
+As an example, we introduce following use case:

+- How to save sensor value to SD card as .CSV file.
+- How to send sensor value to free Remote Monitoring Service.

-### A briaf explanation of how to use pondslider
+### A briaf explanation of pondslider
 The pondslider read sensorvalue by ***sensor-handler*** specified, and pass the values to ***value-handlers**** which do something with it.

 ![PondSlider](https://warehouse-camo.cmh1.psfhosted.org/4a74a04ed15e93c05a7c126b59459d98738a62d9/68747470733a2f2f7261772e67697468756275736572636f6e74656e742e636f6d2f5565646154616b6579756b692f706f6e64736c696465722f6d61737465722f706963732f73732e323031382d31312d30332e31332e35362e31312e706e67)

 Both sensor and valule handlers are python module.
 For more detail of handlers, please refer [this](https://pypi.org/project/pondslider/).

+### How to use sensor value to send to server, save to strage, and so on.
+This modlue correspond the [pondslider](https://pypi.org/project/pondslider/) which is multiple & varsataile sensor handler to save, send and to do other necessary ***something*** with the sensor value.

+In case you choiced ***Full Install*** mentioned above, in other words, you've done ***setup.sh***,
+the pondslider and there example handler's are already installed & setup.

 ### How to save CO2 value on a SD card as a .CSV file.
 You can do it with ***save2strage*** value handler which is in ***handlers/value/saver/save2strage***, and configration file to read from mh-z19 sensor and save by save2strage is prepared as ***config.save.toml*** on the mh-z19 installed folder.